buddyboss/buddyboss-platform/src/bp-help/docs/04-back-end-administration/09-emails/01-email-tokens.md

 `{{inviter.name}}`

-Inviter’s display name wrapped in a link to that user’s profile.
+Inviter's display name wrapped in a link to that user's profile.

 `{{{inviter.url}}}`